NUMtechnology/compactdata-docs/libraries/javascript/plain-old-javascript-example.md

-# Plain Old JavaScript Example
+# CompactData Example in Plain Old JavaScript

 This is a very basic HTML page that shows how to use CompactData in JavaScript.
 It is a simple tool to convert JSON to CompactData and vice versa.